Soga Station: Lines

 Soga Station is the northern terminal station for the Uchibō Line and is 3.8 km from the northern terminus of the Sotobō Line at Chiba Station.
 It is 43.0 km from the terminus of the Keiyō Line at Tokyo Station.
 The station is also the starting point of the Keiyō Rinkai Railway's Rinkai Main Line.

 Station layout

-Soga is an elevated station with an elevated station building, three island platforms and a total of six passenger lines.
-Freight lines are located to the side of the first platform, and the Keiyō Rinkai Railway office is located to the side of these.
+Soga is an elevated station with an elevated station building, three island platforms and a total of six tracks.
+Freight tracks are located to the side of the first platform, and the Keiyō Rinkai Railway office is located to the side of these.
 The station is staffed with personnel from both companies.
 It includes a Midori no Madoguchi staffed ticket office and automatic ticket gates.